boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 If not, perhaps AWS will reach out and offer me some credits for being such a good sport, or so I can iterate on the idea and build it out further.

+Incidentally searching around found this blog post https://www.morling.dev/blog/how-i-built-a-serverless-search-for-my-blog/ about building something similar using lucene, but without storing the content and only on a single lambda.

 ## Proving the idea...

 So the first thing I considered was putting content directly into lambda's, and then brute force searching across that content.
 Considering our guess of storing ~100,000 items in a lambda, a modern CPU brute force string searching in memory should return in a few hundred milliseconds.
 Modern CPU's are very fast.